 A simplified single board structure makes it possible for your church to better focus on leadership equipping, missional alignment, and your next steps in ministry.
 Meanwhile, removing bureaucratic redundancies allows more members to spend their time in service as disciples who make disciples.
 By consolidating administrative functions into a single board, disciples can focus on using their spiritual gifts and passions for ministry to contribute to the vitality of the congregation as it seeks to reach the mission field.

-Planning Workbook This 30 page workbook, created by the Center for Vitality in partnership with the Cabinet, will take your team through every step of discussing and creating a new leadership structure in your church.
+A 30 page workbook, created by the Center for Vitality in partnership with the Cabinet and based on Kay Kotan's Mission Possible, will take your team through every step of discussing and creating a new leadership structure in your church.

 Pastoral Transition Resources